SW

 Cheese Fondue

 Melted cheese served in a communal pot with bread cubes for dipping.
-A quintessential Swiss dish, particularly in the French-speaking regions.
+Made from sweet Gruyère and nutty Vacherin Fribourgeois cheeses, melted with white wine, garlic and Kirsch.
+A quintessential Swiss dish, particularly in French-speaking regions.
+November-February is peak season.

 Raclette